RAM vs ROM: when is enough actually enough?

 That's why the iPhone 7 has adopted 32GB ROM as its minimum configuration.

-The part occupied by system can be further divided into "system" and "data".
+The part occupied by the system can be further divided into "system" and "data".

 ● System: mainly for system files; all system files are placed here by default.